sd2020spring/sd2020spring.github.io/_assignments/mini-project-1-gene-finder.md

 >>> dna = load_seq("./data/X73525.fa")
 ```

 Use your `gene_finder` function on the Salmonella DNA sequence to get a list
 of candidate genes.
-We will be interpreting the results of your analysis
-during a scaffolded in-class activity.

 Also, if you are interested in comparing the results of your gene finder to a
 state-of-the art one, you can try out one called Glimmer
 [here](http://www.cs.jhu.edu/~genomics/Glimmer/).

+We will be practicing interpretation and analysis of protein results during a scaffolded in-class activity using [Protein BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE=Proteins) or [BLAT genome search](https://genome.ucsc.edu/cgi-bin/hgBlat?command=start).
+Write up a short analysis of the candidate genes [2-3] you found, including what organism they likely come from, and their possible role within that organism.
+Commit this to your repo as `results.txt`.

 ### Turning in Week 2 Assignment

 In order to turn in your assignment make sure that your work is pushed to your GitHub repository and submit a link to `gene_finder.py` on Canvas.

-For the main assignment, all your code will be in `gene_finder.py`.
+For the main assignment, all your code will be in `gene_finder.py` and your analysis will be in `results.txt`.
 If you
 choose to do the **Going Beyond** portion, it is up to you how you structure
 your code for that portion.